NirjharSingha/School_Management_System/README.md

 **Local Development:**

 To run the app locally, you need to have java(version java-1.19.0-openjdk-amd64) and mysql server installed in your device.
-If you have these dependencies installed then you can clone the git repository running the following command in terminal or cmd:
+If you have these dependencies installed then you can clone the git repository running the following command in terminal:
 ```bash
 git clone https://github.com/NirjharSingha/School_Management_System.git
 cd School_Management_System